Skip to content

 func _ready():

-After that, you can call any script functions or built-in functions that are available in the caller.
+After setting up the scopes, you can call any functions, or manipulate properties that are available in the scope.

 {player_name}: